wmannis/simple-rgb/README.md

 and 1.0.
 A range or type problem will result in a `hsv-type-error` condition being raised.

-Note that some HSV libraries represent the _h_ element in degrees this one does not.
+Note that some HSV libraries represent the _h_ element in degrees.
+This one does not.

 _[function]_
 **`mix-rgb`** _`a b &key (alpha 0.5)` => rgb-vector_